BIOL360/Biology-Data-Analysis/schedule.md

 The above assignments are for this specific version of the course, but other assignments are available as well.
 You can see the full list of [assignments]({{ site.baseurl }}/assignments/), which may be useful if you're using this material outside of an organized course.
-Modified here.

 <!-- Schedule Management
 - Update the `assignments:` list with `title:` from `assignments/` files.